Skip to main content

 2. Select Join.

 3. Click the SIC Descriptions dataset.
-This is the “lookup” dataset that has the columns that you want to add.
+This dataset is the “lookup” dataset that has the columns that you want to add.

 4. Click Next.
 You see the Join window.
-You’re already familiar with this window from the previous lesson
+You’re already familiar with this window from the previous lesson.

 If CRM Analytics sees a possible match, it selects the join keys for you.
 If it can’t find a match, it selects the first fields from the recipe and the lookup dataset.
 You can keep this selection or choose different keys.
 You can use up to 5 key pairs.